-- " the continuing growth in Queensland's population, combined with its diversity and geographic dispersal across the state - " a predicted increase in the severity and frequency of natural disasters - " changing community expectations around government services - " changes in the volunteer landscape.
+- the continuing growth in Queensland's population, combined with its diversity and geographic dispersal across the state - a predicted increase in the severity and frequency of natural disasters - changing community expectations around government services - changes in the volunteer landscape - crime and safety threats resulting from technological advancements, globalisation and violent extremism.

 QFES responds to these environmental factors through the delivery of its strategic plan.
-Importantly, QFES works collaboratively with public safety agencies, local governments and other non-government and community organisations such as Red Cross, Rotary Australia and The Salvation Army, to enable it to respond to these factors whilst continuing to deliver frontline fire and rescue, and emergency services.
+Importantly, QFES works collaboratively with the public safety agencies, local governments and other non-government and community organisations such as Red Cross, Rotary Australia and The Salvation Army, to enable it to respond to these factors whilst continuing to deliver frontline fire and rescue, and emergency services.

-Further information about how QFES is responding to these environmental factors can be found in Our performance (refer pages 30-72).
+Further information about how QFES is responding to these environmental factors can be found in the 2017-18 Highlights (refer pages 25-66).